-This short article is in the spirit of the crowded ad-mat advertising blurbs that, once upon a time, would show up in the newspaper for horror related features.
-The particular composite above is a fantasy, but since all films back then were for General Audiences, a stack like it is entirely credible.
+This short article is in the spirit of the crowded ad-mat advertising blurbs that, once upon a time, would show up in the newspaper for horror- related features.
+The particular composite just below is a fantasy, but since all films back then were for General Audiences, a stack like it is entirely credible.
 Here, it’s an excuse for a trio of personal Savant anecdotes, vividly remembered from fifty-odd years ago.

 Not Bad!
 Charlie Largent assembled this convincing triple bill ad paste-up,

 Don’t listen to Gen X’ers or Millennials, kids: the REAL era to be an adolescent moviegoer was in the 1950s and 1960s, when downtown movie palaces had regular Saturday kiddie matinees, just as seen in the nostalgic Joe Dante movie.
 Theaters in most towns functioned as ad hoc babysitters, with kids dropped off in clumps.
 In many cases the oldest squab in a carload was given the responsibility of bringing the smaller tots back alive.
 Things weren’t as rowdy as in Matinee, but it was an adventure to fight for a good seat and then fight to get served at the candy counter.
 If you weren’t big and pushy, you had to be fast.
 I was a regular participant in this weekly melee.
 At age twelve I could be counted on to have a clean nose, but I didn’t always button my shirt correctly or wear the same color of socks.